 I started my first personal blog in December, 2000 on LiveJournal, but this site houses my (aspirationally) professional writing and reviews.
 To crib from Canadian author James Fell, I’m also an unapologetic social justice warrior who wants to #smashthepatriarchy and to do my part as a white man to help lovingly educate other white men about our inherent privilege and how to eradicate misogyny in our families and communities.

-At my core I’m a generalist and I’ll write about almost anything, but I’m usually most interested in writing about how to fix or improve something, and/or how to accurately identify what’s not working properly in a given system (I have a pathological notion that there’s always a plausible solution to every problem).
+At my core I’m a generalist and I’ll write about almost anything, but I’m usually most interested in writing about how to fix or improve something, and/or how to accurately identify what’s not working properly in a given system (I have a perhaps pathological notion that there’s always a plausible solution to every problem).
 In my professional life, I’ve written everything from software documentation to business plans to telemarketing scripts to corporate reports and marketing research analysis.
 I’ve also been a full-time stay-at-home dad since around 2005.

-Most recently, my topics of interest have been focused on parenting and raising socially conscious and respectful kids; on how to recover from personal trauma and to effect positive personal behavioural change; and on the day-to-day functioning of our local and provincial governments.
-I’m a policy wonk and data geek at heart who is most happy digging deep into budgets, spreadsheets and planning documents to see exactly how effectively the resources in a given system are being used.
+Most recently, my topics of interest have been focused on: parenting and raising socially conscious and respectful kids; how to recover from personal trauma and to effect positive personal behavioural change; and the day-to-day functioning of our local and provincial governments.
+I’m also a policy wonk and data geek at heart who is most happy digging deep into budgets, spreadsheets and planning documents to see exactly how effectively the resources in a given system are being used.